Don't make these interview fashion mistakes.

 How do you stay true to yourself while dressing professionally for a job interview?
 Can you show your unique and creative style while still making a good impression?

-Blazers, suits, dresses, dress pants, and dress blouses/shirts are all acceptable items to wear to an interview, but what exactly should you avoid?
+We recommend wearing business professional attire.
+Blazers, suits, dresses, dress pants, and dress blouses/shirts are all acceptable job interview attire, but what outfits should you avoid?
 Keep reading to learn what types of clothing you definitely should not wear to an interview.

 Don't dress casually